 Because one's broader view of Morality does effect how open one will be to the Homosexuality issue.
 I think to many traditionalists that partly justifies their not even listening to the argument.

-Because even without the Clobber Passages, viewing it as totally okay to be a practicing Homosexual or Bisexual requires at least one of two major assumptions about Biblical Morality to be wrong.
+Because even when the Clobber Passages are properly understood, viewing it as totally okay to be a practicing Homosexual or Bisexual requires at least one of two major assumptions about Biblical Morality to be wrong.
 1. That all Sex outside Marriage is a Sin.
 2. That Marriage is only between Men and Women.

 Now I do not want Biblical Marriage to define Legal Marriage.
 I'd prefer the Government didn't give out Marriage Licenses at all.
 But as long as they do I want all alternative forms of Marriage to be legal, Gay Marriage, Polygamy, Polyandry, Polyamory, Group Marriages ect.
 As long as everyone involved is consenting and an adult, the State should not be allowed to restrict it.